Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the critical Frequency

 \subsection{Discontinuity in the ingoing modes}

-As is apparent by comparison of Eqs.(\ref{eq:Rup}) and (\ref{eq:Rin}), the r\^ole played by the in modes in the discontinuity of the transfer function across the BC from $k=0$ is, in many ways, similar to that played by the up modes in the corresponding discontinuity from $\omega=0$.
-Therefore, in order to calculate the discontinuity in the in modes across the BC from $k=0$, we proceed similarly to Sec.~\ref{sec:disc up} for the up modes in the $\omega=0$ case.
-Our starting point is Eq.\eqref{eq:Rin} and we use Eq.13.2.12~\cite{NIST:DLMF} to obtain
+As is apparent by comparison of Eqs.~(\ref{eq:Rup}) and (\ref{eq:Rin}), the role played by the in modes in the discontinuity of the transfer function across the BC from $k=0$ is, in many ways, similar to that played by the up modes in the corresponding discontinuity from $\omega=0$.
+Therefore, in order to calculate the discontinuity in the in modes across the BC from $k=0$, we proceed in analogy to Sec.~\ref{sec:disc up} for the up modes in the $\omega=0$ case.
+Our starting point is Eq.~\eqref{eq:Rin} and we use Eq.~(13.2.12)~\cite{NIST:DLMF} to obtain